The Writer’s Guide to Beta Readers: What Is a Beta Reader?

 A couple hints: yes, if you're going to publish a book, you need beta readers.
 And no, they're not a replacement for hiring a professional editor.

-I'm about to release a book in the fall.
-I've done a ton of editing on this book and I knew I was done with what I could do myself.
-The next step was gathering a group of beta readers and passing off my manuscript to them.
+Anytime I'm about to release a book, I will have done a ton of editing on the book.
+I work until I know I'm done with what I could do myself.
+Once I get there, the next step is gathering a group of beta readers and passing off my manuscript to them.

 What IS a Beta Reader?
 (And What a Beta Reader ISN'T.)